1: Arctic and Nordic Perspectives on Sustainable Development (5 ECTS)

 Learning outcomes

 Upon completion of the course, students will be able to identify and explain special issues concerning sustainable development in Arctic and Nordic contexts from different viewpoints.
-Student will be able to apply key concepts and critically evaluate the interrelated and contradictory dimensions of Arctic and Nordic sustainable development.
+Students will be able to apply key concepts and critically evaluate the interrelated and contradictory dimensions of Arctic and Nordic sustainable development.
 Students will have developed their argumentation, presentation, and collaboration skills.

 Study Methods